stevana/stateful-pbt-with-fakes/README.md

    > be unreasonable to expect funding agencies to pay for all the work
    > involved.
 In that light, starting a company is a natural way for a
    > researcher to make an impact on industrial practice—and so far, at least,
-   > it seems to be succeeding.
+   > it seems to be succeeding."

 A cynic might argue that there's a conflict of interest between doing research and education on one hand and running a company that sells licenses, training